My Products

 4. Click the target API from the API list.

-5. Click [Gateway Responses].
+5. Click the [Gateway Responses] tab.

 6. Click the response type from the Response list to check or change details.

-• Details area
+• Details component.

-• Status code: currently defined response code
+• Status code: Currently defined response code.

-• Response header area
+• Response header component.

 • To add a response header, enter a header name and header value (variable or static), and click [Add].

-• The response header value can be a valid demand parameter or static value grouped with single quotation marks.
+• The response header value can be a valid demand parameter or a static value grouped with single quotation marks.

-• Mapping template area
+• Mapping template component.

 Content variable